 Both frames and lenses are made of polycarbonate, scratch- and impact-resistant.
 The construction itself covers your eyes with glasses on well; the only drawback is insufficient fogging protection.
 The glasses are to be wiped from the fog more often than one would wish.

-- Require sunglasses under, even in best options;
+- Require sunglasses under, even in the best options

 So are the lenses, made of impact-resistant polycarbonate with MemoryFlex feature.
 There are some of the best motorcycle glasses for night riding, protecting the rider’s eyes from high contrast.

-But the thing about these glasses is they’re bifocal.
+But the thing about these glasses is their bifocals.
 The built-in small lenses below are magnifying x3, designed specifically to help you look down at your dashboard.
-To use these magnifiers, you just need to look down, and your focusing does the rest.
+To use these magnifiers, you just need to look down, and your focus does the rest.
 When looking forward, the magnifiers don’t get in your way.
 It’s a paradox, but I keep these motorcycle glasses near me and take them out whenever I want to read the fine print of a contract.